Telos-Project/Universal-Preprocessor/README.md

 ### 2.2.1 - Preprocessor Directive Structure

-Explicit Language Declaration:

-    (] JS [> // JS Code <)
+    (] universal-preprocessor/langJS [> // JS Code <)

-Implicit Language Detection:

-    (> // JS Code, thus the language will be detected as JS <)

 ### 2.2.2 - Comments

-Any directive using explicit language declaration where the declared language is unrecognized may function as a comment.
+Any directive where the declared language is unrecognized may function as a comment.
 The recommended language declaration string for a comment is a tilde, shown as follows:

     (] ~ [> This is a comment. <)